glob3mobile/g3m/tools/vectorial-lod/readme.txt

 - FIRST_LEVEL: first level of tiles to be generated.
 - MAX_LEVEL: last level of tiles to be generated.
 - OUTPUT_FORMAT: valid output files format: geojson, bson, both.
+- OUTPUT_FOLDER: output folder path, using the correct operating system path separator.
+By default, LOD folder shall be used at the current path.

 * Parameters for specific vectorial data
 - DATABASE_TABLE: name of the table in the database with the target vectorial data